jjacobs123/thrift-it-like-macklemore/README.md

 As mentioned in section 2.2, the product offering on the Zalando website will differ over time because products are sold and new products are uploaded.
 This is one reason to include the date of scraping into the dataset as well.
 Another reason to include the date of scraping is that it enables researchers to investigate trends over time.

 ### 2.5 • Is there a label or target associated with each instance?
-If so, please provide a description
 The applied label of an instance is whether or not an clothing item is pre-owned or not.
 As clarified in section 2.1, the data is collected for men's clothing with the distinction between "Regular" men's clothing items and "Pre-owned" men's clothing items.
 To make this distinction as clear as possible the variables collected for the "Pre-owned" men's clothing section end with "po" as an indication to the Pre-owned" label.
 The variables for the "Regular" men's clothing section do not have a special denotation.

 Later in the process a new variable will be created to make the distinction between the two groups when merging the dataset into one big dataset.